 HMD is an acronym for head-mounted display: a type of device worn like glasses or a helmet that has screens inside lenses.
 Often HMD devices have built-in motion tracking and position tracking systems that respond to the movement of the wearer’s head.

 Virtual Reality Newcomers And Lesser Known Manufacturers

 Many new companies have been springing up over the last 5 years and some of them are making big waves in the VR market.
-The following list is a compilation of some of the more well-known Virtual Reality Newcomers and Lesser Known Manufacturers.
+The following list is a compilation of some of the more well-known VR newcomers as well as some lesser-known manufacturers.

 They are currently developing their own headset called the GameFace but they have partnered with other companies as well such as Oculus Rift and Samsung Gear VR to bring their technology to multiple platforms.

-Cyberith – This company has developed an omnidirectional treadmill which allows you to interact with your virtual environment using your feet.
-They also sell a head mounted display so you can experience high quality graphics while playing games or watching movies.
+Cyberith – This company has developed an omnidirectional treadmill that allows you to interact with your virtual environment using your feet.
+They also sell a head-mounted display so you can experience high-quality graphics while playing games or watching movies.

 They have been producing glasses since 2014 but didn’t start selling them until Spring 2016.
 The main feature of these virtual reality glasses is their ability to track eye movement with high precision.